Updated 21 January 2022

 Risk assessments will be reviewed throughout the year, particularly in the event of an outbreak on campus and any changes in government guidelines.
 Regular checks will take place (including walkarounds with the recognised campus trade unions), to ensure that we all keep campus as safe as possible.

 What will campus be like when I go back?

-Campus is many things to many people.
-Across campus, we will have a wide variety of activities taking place, each with its own requirements that we need to have in place as an employer, as a place of study and as a social space.
-We urge consideration, collegiality and respect for each other in all spaces, particularly as we all get used to the changes in the government guidance.
+Please remember that campus is many things to many people.
+Each member of our community will experience their return to, or first day on campus differently, with their own perceptions and views of the current circumstances.
+There will be a wide variety of activities taking place, and each comes with its own arrangements that we need to have in place as an employer, as a place of study and as a social space.

 - An educational space: specific guidelines driven by risk assessments will dictate the measures you will see in teaching environments, study spaces, clusters, libraries.
 Spaces will have reduced capacities, pre-arranged room layouts and clear signage.